AVSystem/Anjay-mbedos-client/README.md

 ## Supported hardware and overview

-This example project targets the STM32L496AG-DISCOVERY development kit [P-L496G-CELL02](https://www.st.com/en/evaluation-tools/p-l496g-cell02.html) along with the optional [X-NUCLEO-IKS02A1](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html) sensor board.
+This example project mainly targets the STM32L496AG-DISCOVERY development kit [P-L496G-CELL02](https://www.st.com/en/evaluation-tools/p-l496g-cell02.html) along with the optional [X-NUCLEO-IKS02A1](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html) sensor board.

+However, the code should run with basic functionality on any officially supported board by mbedOS: https://os.mbed.com/platforms, having at least 512K flash and 32K of memory and additional SPI chip for configuration persistence, with the exception that the network setup will need to be implemented (see NetworkService class in main.cpp).

 It uses [mbedOS](https://www.mbed.com/en/platform/mbed-os/) as the base operating system.